- Online Training

 Check out the video of me doing this variation to see what I mean!

-These movements are critically important to all rotational athletes, and should be included in a comprehensive periodized program.
+These movements are critically important to all rotational athletes, and should be included in a comprehensive periodized program for strengthening hip muscles.
 Start with the basics of anti-rotation, stabilization, and strength before leaping to power-based movements.
 If you have questions, feel free to email me at email@example.com

 Kapandji, I. A. "The physiology of the joints: lower limb, vol. 2."
 Edinburgh: Churchill Livingstone (1987).